deferpanic/loom/vizcli_example/readme.md

-This weave is an example of logging everytime we call strconv.
+This weave is an example of writing to the gauge on the vizcli server everytime we call strconv.